 Who can help you with RDM?

-With support from the AU Open Access and Research Data Management Steering Group, the AU Research Data Management Working Group aim to provide a service to all AU researchers throughout the research life cycle of any externally funded research projects, particularly those funders with stipulated research data management and/ or sharing expectations.
+With support from the AU Open Access and Research Data Management Steering Group, the AU Research Data Management Working Group aim to provide a service to all AU researchers How? of any externally funded research projects, particularly those funders with stipulated research data management and/ or sharing expectations.
 Such external funders include but are not limited to:

 - European Commission